-Public cloud is a shared network, and as such, is not as customizable or as innately secure as private cloud.
+Public cloud is a shared network.
+As such, it is not as customizable or as innately secure as private cloud.
 However, it does not require the high capital expense for hosting cloud computing resources, and securing it is entirely doable, if not within your organization, then by partnering with a security provider.

 Is Private Cloud More Secure Than Public Cloud?

-The modern public cloud offers the opportunity to store resources with secluded user access, and when analyzing the features and functions, both private and public clouds are secure.
+The modern public cloud offers the opportunity to store resources with secluded user access.
+When analyzing the features and functions, both private and public clouds are secure.
 Looking into the test case of security and privacy, private cloud is naturally more secure and offers more privacy due to the isolated network.
-That is, a business or organization uses only single-tenant access to store sensitive data and any third-party tenant access can be avoided, which is not conceivable in public cloud.
+That is, an organization uses only single-tenant access to store sensitive data and any third-party tenant access can be avoided, which is not conceivable in public cloud.
 At the same time, public cloud can be equally secure and private, it just takes a few additional steps to get there.

 [Related Reading: How Secure is the Cloud?]

 Apart from public and private cloud service providers, hybrid cloud comes into play when running public cloud services on private cloud infrastructure, followed by deploying resources.
 In general, the public and private cloud provide similar services.
 Each can get you to your goals, just the path there will be somewhat different.